 Tirzepatide is FDA-approved as:

 EMA-approved under the Mounjaro brand (type-2 diabetes and obesity).
-Approved and marketed in Norway via Legemiddelverket under the Mounjaro brand name; Zepbound is not separately distributed.
+Approved and marketed in Norway via DMP under the Mounjaro brand name; Zepbound is not separately distributed.

 Insurance coverage and reimbursement status in Norway are evolving.
-As of April 2026, tirzepatide for obesity is generally not reimbursed under blue-resept (the Norwegian public reimbursement scheme) but may be prescribed on white resept at full out-of-pocket cost.
+As of April 2026, tirzepatide for weight loss is generally not reimbursed under blue-resept (the Norwegian public reimbursement scheme) but may be prescribed on white resept at full out-of-pocket cost.
 For type-2 diabetes, reimbursement rules depend on individual clinical criteria.

 Tirzepatide vs semaglutide vs retatrutide#